plumber-cd/argocd-autoscaler/DESIGN.md

    - If `p = 1`, this reduces to a simple weighted sum.
    - If `p = 2`, it behaves like a weighted Euclidean norm (moderate emphasis on larger values).
    - Larger `p` values increase the influence of the largest metric but still combine the rest.

-4. **Storage:**
-   - Kubernetes doesn't like floats (because they are not the same across languages) and suggests to avoid them.
-     They in fact prevent you from using them in `kubebuilder`, unless you enable use of "dangerous" types.
-   - Our load index (as well as normalized metrics too) is a float number between 0 and 1.
-   - We'll follow their educated advice, and use `resource.Quantity` type to store values.
-     It is stored in YAML as a `string` and you may recognize it as it is the same thing as resource requests/limits.
-     Despite visual resemblence, these valued **DO NOT** have anything to do with CPU/memory.
-     It is just a string representation of a float with precision rules replicated among all languages.

 ## Partitioning